flo12392/shiny-tutorial/App/markdown/reactive_conductors_2.md

 Note that the operation `input$x * 2` is done in both outputs.
-It would make sense to put make this code a **reactive expression** by putting this code in a `reactive`.
+It would make sense to make this code a **reactive expression** by putting this code in a `reactive`.
 Any other reactive element that depends on this value will invalidate whenever the `reactive` changes value.

 If we do that, the server looks as follows: